Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Introduction

 \section{Introduction}

-Deep Graph Clustering (DGC) \cite{10130603,9944925,shou2023adversarial} is a fundamental task in unsupervised learning that aims to cluster nodes based on graph structures, grouping similar nodes together without reliance on labels.
-In recent years, DGC methods have achieved notable success in various practical applications, including community detection, recommendation systems, and facial recognition \cite{wang2022ada,park2022cgc,xue2022repbin,yin2024continuous}.
-Existing DGC approaches typically rely on contrastive learning \cite{yoo2022accurate,tu2022initializing,yin2024dynamic} or reconstruction models \cite{chen2020learning,ju2024survey,li2022csat}.
-These methods either maximize the similarity between nodes in the same cluster or reconstruct node features to enhance clustering effectiveness.
+Deep Graph Clustering (DGC) \cite{liuyue_deep_graph_clustering_survey,9944925,yin2024continuous,ju2024survey,yin2024dynamic} is a fundamental task in unsupervised learning that aims to cluster nodes based on graph structures, grouping similar nodes together without reliance on labels.
+In recent years, DGC methods have achieved notable success in various practical applications, including community detection, recommendation systems \cite{yin2023dream,liuyue_ITR,Darec,yin2023omg}, and facial recognition \cite{yin2023messages,park2022cgc,pang2023sa}.
+Existing efforts are typically based on contrastive learning \cite{yoo2022accurate,tu2022initializing} or reconstruction models \cite{yin2023coco,li2023csat}.
+These methods either maximize the similarity between nodes in the same cluster or reconstruct node features to enhance clustering effectiveness \cite{Graphlearner,yin2022deal}.